ourylydibin/reviews-scrapping/README.md

 - The application can be modularized.

 ## Upcoming project about web scrapping
- -My next upcoming project about web scrapping will be image scraping.
+ - My next upcoming project about web scrapping will be image scraping.
- -All the project will be committed to my Github.
+ - All the project will be committed to my Github.

 ## Contact